-Transportation to a place of voting or voter registration is allowed when provided under the normal route structure/ service design of the system, with the service open to any member of the general public, and not provided exclusively for the purpose of voting or voter registration.
+- Transportation to a place of voting or voter registration is allowed when provided under the normal fixed-route or demand response service structure, with the service open to any member of the general public, and not provided exclusively for the purpose of voting or voter registration. - New or charter service specifically for transportation to polling is prohibitedand is ineligible for state or federal funding. - Fare reduction or elimination on election days or other days in which polling locations are open is also allowed, provided it is applied system-wide and not restricted to specific locations.